Cortical oscillations implement a backbone for sampling-based computation in spiking neural networks: Experiments and results

 \cref{fig:coba_task}b shows network activity over the first $500\,\mathrm{ms}$ of a simulation run.
-The network can clearly jump between attractors and sample different valid interpretations of the ambiguous input.
+The network can jump between attractors and sample different valid interpretations of the ambiguous input.
 To test whether oscillating background has an advantage over constant input, we performed $N = 100$ simulations lasting $20\,\mathrm{s}$ each and calculated the probability for the network state to encode a valid interpretation at any point in time. \cref{fig:coba_task}c shows that background oscillations structure sampling-based computations by defining times when good solutions can be read out from the network.
-We find that at certain phases, the network with background oscillations has a much higher probability of encoding a valid interpretation compared to medium or high level constant background input.
-Moreover, this probability itself oscillates at the same frequency as the background, but with a certain phase lag that depends on the network parameters.
+We find that at certain phases, the network with background oscillations has a much higher probability of encoding a valid interpretation than medium or high-level constant background input.
+Moreover, this probability itself oscillates at the same frequency as the background but with a certain phase lag that depends on the network parameters.
 In contrast, constant background input produces constant valid-state probabilities, with minimum and maximum values corresponding to those achieved with background oscillations.
-However, constant background also implies a trade-off between spending time in valid states and being able to mix between these.
-For example, networks receiving low background input produce the same valid-state probability as the maximum value achieved with oscillations, but tend to converge to one solution and stay there for a long time (see \cref{fig:coba_task_supp}), thus exhibiting much worse mixing behavior.
+However, constant background also implies a tradeoff between spending time in valid states and being able to mix between these.
+For example, networks receiving low background input produce the same valid-state probability as the maximum value achieved with oscillations but tend to converge to one solution and stay there for a long time (see \suppfig{fig:supp_coba_task}), thus exhibiting much worse mixing behavior.

 We quantified mixing by measuring (i) the time it took the network to visit each solution at least once (\cref{fig:coba_task}d), and (ii) the time it took on average to move from one solution to another (\cref{fig:coba_task}e).
 On both measures, two regimes achieve comparatively high performance: oscillatory background or constant background at a well-tuned intermediate activity level.
-However, constant background that is high enough to also facilitate mixing represents a computationally unreliable regime: solutions are found at random points in time and are comparatively ephemeral (cf. \cref{fig:coba_task_supp}c,d).
+However, constant background that is high enough to also facilitate mixing represents a computationally unreliable regime: solutions are found at random points in time and are comparatively ephemeral (cf. \labelsuppfig{fig:supp_coba_task}{c} and \labelsuppfig{fig:supp_coba_task}{d} Fig).